yc0/py-facebook-webhook/README.md

   ![](img/app-setup.png)
   ![](img/edit-subscription.png)

-  > **Verify Token** is any string you like to help your webhook app confirm or authenticate the source.
+  Verify Token is any string you like to help your webhook app confirm or authenticate the source.

 ## Run your webhook